damoiser/convnet/README.md

-## Convolution Neural Network in GO
+## Convolution Neural Network in Go!

 This project want to build a convnet library for Go